 **Homebuyers who have not had interest or ownership in a primary residence in the last three years.

-Any county not listed above the purchase price cannot exceed $200,000
+For any county not listed above, the purchase price cannot exceed $200,000.

 How Do I Get Started?

 Contact a Georgia Dream Participating Lender to pre-qualify and begin the mortgage loan process.
 Click the icon below to find a list of participating lenders or call 1-800-359-HOME (4663).

 The Georgia Dream program was created to make homeownership possible for eligible low and moderate income Georgians by providing affordable financing options, down payment assistance, and homebuyer education.